chrisyxue/RCN_for_Interpretable_few_shot/README.md

 At least 1 GPU (e.g. NVIDIA TITAN Xp)

 ## Contacts
-If you have have any problem, free
+Please feel free to contact us if you have any problem.

+Email: xzy990228@gmail.com